Warkanlock/warkanlock.github.io/_posts/2022-01-08-bosses-and-bad-ideas.md

 ## Conclusion

-If you have at your workplace someone that: at `any time` step in front of you and say something like the following phrase:
+If you have at your workplace someone that at `any given time`, without much care of what you are doing, step in front of you and say something like the following phrase:

-> We need a `XYZ` in the company, a lot of hype around it.
-You and your team will have this `N$` resources.
-As you can see on your calendar, now we will meet once a week to discuss details.
+> We need an `XYZ` in the company, a lot of hype around it.
+You and your team will have these `N$` resources.
+As you can see from your calendar, we will now meet once a week to discuss the details.
+You can drop what you are doing and get on with it.
+This is the top priority.

 **Run away from that place if you are serious about software.**